-Last Friday, Master Toddy approached me at the end of training to ask if I wanted to go to Hua Hin with him that day as it was my day off work.
+Last Friday, my gym’s owner approached me at the end of training to ask if I wanted to go to Hua Hin with him that day as it was my day off work.
 Hua Hin is a beach town a couple of hours away, and since I never get a chance to go to the beach, I was more than happy to go.
-So, I got ready straight away and we set off from the gym in Master Toddy’s van.
+So, I got ready straight away and we set off from the gym in a van.

 On the way to Hua Hin, we stopped off in Petchaburi.
-Master Toddy has his own plot of land there, with a house, a fruit farm and a lake for fishing.
-He heads there to escape from Bangkok (and from the gym) every weekend, but I had never been there before.
-I understood straight away upon arrival why he was so fond of it.
-It was incredibly peaceful, a far cry from Bangkok!
-At least, it was for a moment.
-Almost immediately after I got out of the car, Master Toddy instructed me to get changed into my training gear, which I had brought with me under the premise that I would be running on the beach.
-I had already done a morning of training and expected to spend most of the day relaxing, but did as I was told.
-After I emerged with my gear on, he directed me to a plot of banana trees and told me to pick one that I liked.
-Then, I realised what was going on; Master Toddy had lured me into kicking down a banana tree with the temptation of a beach day.
+Almost immediately after I got out of the car, I was instructed to change into my training gear, which I had brought with me under the premise that I’d be running on the beach.
+I had no idea what was going on, but did as I was told.
+After I emerged with my gear on, I was directed to a plot of banana trees and told me to pick one that I liked.
+Then, I realised what was going on; I’d been lured into kicking down a banana tree with the temptation of a beach day.

 See below for a gallery of pictures (click to enlarge)

 Great read, thanks for the insight.
 I’ve found kicking bags 100 times consecutively while focusing on technique helps me to tune in with my body, making adjustments to the hips, stepping foot, shoulders, etc. more obvious.
 Keep up the sweet posts!

 Thanks for the comment!
 That’s definitely a great way to do it.
 It’s easy to under estimate, but it really is key.